 If the payment plan does not work for you, you may also resort to a Federal Direct Student Loan to finance your tuition and fees.
-For more information please contact the Financial Aid Office and visit www.studentloans.gov
+For more information please contact the Financial Aid Office or visit www.studentaid.ed.gov/sa/types/loans.

 Q: What will happen to my financial aid if I drop a course?